Rhode Island Rental Agreement

 • Evictions – Rhode Island landlords may evict for rent default, lease violations, or illegal acts, among other things.
 Before filing eviction, landlords must serve tenants with prior notice to pay or quit, depending on the eviction type.
 This means most evictions in Rhode Island take somewhere from a few days to over one month.

-• Security Deposits – Rhode Island caps security deposits at a maximum of 1 month’s rent.
+• Security Deposits – Rhode Island limits the amount of a security deposit to 1 month’s rent.
 Landlords of furnished properties may demand an extra one month’s rent as deposit, if the value of the furniture is over $5,000 total.
-After a lease terminates, the landlord must return any unused portion of a security deposit within 20 days.
+When a lease ends, the landlord must return any unused portion of the tenant’s deposit within 20 days.

 To learn more about landlord tenant laws in Rhode Island, click here.